Associated Jewish Charities of Baltimore

 Application Success Factors

-Alignment with Strategic Priorities: The Associated has explicitly prioritized countering antisemitism and hate following October 7, 2023.
+Alignment with Strategic Priorities: The Associated has explicitly prioritised countering antisemitism and hate following October 7, 2023.
 Projects that address campus safety, K-12 student support, Jewish empowerment, or bridge-building between communities align with current strategic direction.

 Innovation and Expansion: JEEP grants require projects to accomplish at least one of these goals: increase the number of people engaged in Jewish educational experiences, bring in new learners by reaching a wider target audience, enhance experience quality, or expand programming volume.
-The emphasis is on growth and innovation rather than sustaining existing programs.
+The emphasis is on growth and innovation rather than sustaining existing programmes.

-Baltimore Focus with Global Connections: While The Associated supports international Jewish causes (particularly through Israel partnerships), their grantmaking emphasizes local Baltimore impact.
+Baltimore Focus with Global Connections: While The Associated supports international Jewish causes (particularly through Israel partnerships), their grantmaking emphasises local Baltimore impact.
 Projects connecting Baltimore's Jewish community to Israel or international Jewish communities receive support (e.g., Baltimore-Ashkelon Partnership, Baltimore-Odessa Partnership).

-Examples of Funded Work: Recent grantees demonstrate the range: from core Jewish institutions (Beth Tfiloh Dahan Community School, Krieger Schecter Day School, local Hillels) to Jewish community services (CHANA for abuse response, Jewish Museum of Maryland for history preservation) to secular Baltimore organizations (Baltimore Symphony Orchestra, Baltimore Museum of Art, Living Classrooms Foundation, United Way).
+Examples of Funded Work: Recent grantees demonstrate the range: from core Jewish institutions (Beth Tfiloh Dahan Community School, Krieger Schecter Day School, local Hillels) to Jewish community services (CHANA for abuse response, Jewish Museum of Maryland for history preservation) to secular Baltimore organisations (Baltimore Symphony Orchestra, Baltimore Museum of Art, Living Classrooms Foundation, United Way).

 Key Takeaways for Grant Writers